 The key concept here is meritocracy.
-If in the 1990s, this was a concept to be rejected, it is now a concept that is imperative to reviving the public service.
-A meritocratic public service would be an organisation whose members command respect from society and evince respect for themselves and the institutions they operate.
-It is one in which its tasks are carried out efficiently and to the benefit of society as a whole.
-If employment in the public service is to come with special prestige, the bar to entry must visibly be a high one.
+If in the 1990s this was a concept to be rejected, it is now a concept that is imperative to reviving the public service.
+A meritocratic public service would be an organisation whose members command respect from society, and evince respect for themselves and the institutions they operate.
+If employment in the public service is to come with special prestige, the bar to entry must be a visibly high one.